Iran targets busiest international airport as top UN body demands halt to attacks on Gulf neighbors

 The fallout across the Middle East widened as Israel also struck what it said were targets connected to Iran-backed Hezbollah militants in Lebanon.

-An Israeli strike hit a car Thursday in Ramlet al-Bayda, a major seaside tourist area on the eastern side of Beirut where dozens of displaced people have been sheltering.
+An Israeli strike hit a car Thursday in Ramlet al-Bayda, a major seaside tourist area of Beirut where dozens of displaced people have been sheltering.
 Seven people were killed and 21 others were wounded, the Lebanese Health Ministry said.
-Israel’s military did not immediately respond to a request for information.
+The Israeli military press office told The Associated Press it was “not aware” of a strike at that location.

 Blasts shook Beirut’s southern suburbs Wednesday, producing fires and plumes of smoke.
 Israel's military said the strikes were in response to Hezbollah firing dozens of rockets fired simultaneously across northern Israel.
 It marked some of the heaviest fighting between the two since the war began.

-Note: This story has corrected the name of Bahrain's U.N. ambassador and corrected the location of the Beirut strike by removing the word “eastern.”